YuLab-SMU/DOSE/docs/cross-species-disease-interpretation-roadmap.md

   annotations first appearing in release N+1
 - if temporal snapshots are unavailable, use disease-stratified annotation holdout and remove the held-out disease-model edges before deriving features
+- remove all features sharing the held-out label's `evidence_path_id`, source record, or downstream derivation chain; deleting only the final edge is not sufficient when Alliance/HDO evidence was derived from the same model record
 - define the candidate universe before evaluation and include all eligible models, not only annotated positives or models returned by direct lookup
 - tune weights on separate diseases or nested folds; report results by disease